carlos-molina/contraval/README.md

 business partners.
-Upon completion of the execution of a given operation each party independently declares its local outcome: success, business failure or technical failure.
+Upon completion of the execution of a given operation each party independently declares its local outcome: success, business failure (bizfail) or technical failure (tecfail).

 Since the parties operate in a loosely coupled mode, their outcomes does not necessarily match.
 For instance